Justin8428/lampify/README.md

 To reiterate **sudo permissions are required to access the ble stack on modern linux**

 ### Command examples
-Turn the lamp on (without notification):
+Turn the lamp on (quiet):
 ```
 sudo lampify q LAMP01TEST on
 ```

-Turn the lamp off (with notification):
+Turn the lamp off (verbose):
 ```
 sudo lampify v LAMP01TEST off
 ```

-Set warm temperature and brightness to 5 (without notification):
+Set warm temperature and brightness to 5 (quiet):
 ```
 sudo lampify q LAMP01TEST warm 5
 ```

-Set cold temperature and brightness to 2 (with notification):
+Set cold temperature and brightness to 2 (verbose):
 ```
 sudo lampify v LAMP01TEST cold 2
 ```